 The Pali Canon is a three-book volume that contains and maintains in the first two books the extent teachings of Siddhartha Gotama, the historical Buddha.
 The first book is the Vinaya Pitaka.
 (Pitaka means “basket” or “collection.”
 The Vinaya contains rules for behavior within the original sangha and commentary form certain individuals.
 The Vinaya is a useful study developing an understanding of early Buddhist practitioners and how the Dhamma itself influenced Dhamma practice within the daily lives of the Buddha and his associates.

-The third book of the Pali Canon is the Abhidhamma and contains an intricate and distracting analysis and fabrication of ordinary and mundane phenomena and theoretical and purely speculative psychological and mystical teachings.
+The third book of the Pali Canon is the Abhidhamma.
+It contains an intricate and distracting analysis and fabrication of ordinary and mundane phenomena and theoretical and purely speculative psychological and mystical teachings.
 The Abhidhamma developed after the Buddha’s death beginning with the Second Buddhist Council and cannot be considered authentic and direct teaching of the Buddha.

 Much of the confusion, contradictions, misunderstandings, and misapplications common in modern Theravadin Buddhism can be traced to reliance on the Abhidhamma for informing and structuring Dhamma practice rather than the fully developing a direct understanding of the Suttas themselves.

-The Dhammapada is a twenty-six chapter book in the fifth collection of the Sutta Pitaka known as the Khuddaka Nikaya.
+The Dhammapada is a twenty-six-chapter book in the fifth collection of the Sutta Pitaka known as the Khuddaka Nikaya.
 The Khuddaka Nikaya is a fifteen-book collection of short texts difficult to classify within the other four volumes.
 The Dhammapada is a collection of teachings of the Buddha that provides clear instruction and the encouraging direction of an awakened human being’s teachings.
-The Dhammapada has been traditionally used as a study guided for novice practitioners and serves as such very well when seen in the context established by the Buddha.
-This context is established in the Paticcasamuppada Sutta, the primary sutta on Dependent Origination, and the Dhammacakkappavattana Sutta, the first sutta taught by the Buddha establishing Four Noble Truths.
-As the framework and purpose of hid Dhamma.
+The Dhammapada has been traditionally used as a study guide for novice practitioners and serves as such very well when seen in the context established by the Buddha.
+This context is established in the Paticasamuoada Sutta, the primary sutta on Dependent Origination, and the Dhammaccakkappavatthana Sutta, the first sutta taught by the Buddha establishing Four Noble Truths as the framework and purpose of his Dhamma.

 - A “disciple” is one who has committed to a discipline.
 Here a disciple is one who has committed to the Buddha’s Dhamma and the Eightfold Path as the framework for their Dhamma practice.
 An Arahant has achieved the goal.